Available for new clients

 Use Google Posts consistently

-Post about: promotions or seasonal offers, new services, events, or recent work.
+Google Posts appear directly on your profile in search results.
+Most businesses never use them.
+Post about promotions, new services, events, or recent work.
 Posts expire after seven days for standard posts, so aim for at least one post per week.
-Each post should have a clear call to action.

 Monitor your profile for edits